-You are a prospective freshman applicant at Berkeley if you are currently in junior high school or in high school (with or without completed college work), or graduated high school and have taken no college courses.
+Freshman applicants are students who are currently in high school (with or without college coursework completed), or students who have graduated high school and have taken no college coursework post-high school.

 - Have a 3.0 GPA in A-G courses taken in the 10th and 11th grade years.
 (3.4 GPA for non-residents)

 *These minimum requirements follow the University of California (UC) minimum requirements.
-For more information on UC requirements, visit the UC Freshman admissions website (link is external).
+For more information on UC requirements, visit the UC Freshman admissions website.